Jaluus/PaperTrail/blog_post/readme.md

 Therefore, we may accidentally merge different authors into one node if they share the same name, which may degrade performance.

-We preprocess the data and filter it by removing the papers with only one author, as well as the paper with 450 different authors (see figure below).

 ![coauthor_distr](coauthor_distribution.png)
 _Distribution of the number of coauthors for each author in the dataset.
 There is a step at 450 authors due to a paper with 450 authors.
 We remove the paper in the preprocessing step._

-We use the _text-embedding-3-large_ model from OpenAI to generate the paper embeddings based on the title and abstract of each paper.

 The preprocessed dataset in the end is a bipartite graph consisting of paper and author nodes.
 The paper nodes are connected to author nodes via authorship edges.

+We use the _text-embedding-3-large_ model from OpenAI to generate the paper embeddings based on the title and abstract of each paper.

 ![Bipartite_graph](plot.png)
 _The bipartite graph structure of the PaperTrail dataset._